lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session07_see.md

 1. Login to your team world at mtl.how/sim.
 ![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/sim_ui_1.gif)

-2. You can *Join Current Session* or *Start a New Session* in any module.
+2. *Join Current Session* to pick up where the team left off.

-2. Orient yourself to the main page: Team Name; selected module; selected data file.
-All settings in the Experiments tile are at Base Case or default values.
+3. Orient yourself to the main page: Team Name (when you're in your individual world, the team name is your name); selected module (CC, MM, PSY, AGG, or SP); selected data file.
+All slider settings in the Experiments section are at Base Case or default values.

 ![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/sim_ui_2.gif)